Speedstack79/fibonacci-sequence/README.md

 # fibonacci-sequence
-This is the fibonacci sequence made with html and javascript
+This is a fibonacci sequence calculator made with html and javascript